ckcr4lyf/tech-notes/src/crypto/pgp.md

 We will use keys based on [Curve25519](https://en.wikipedia.org/wiki/Curve25519).
 For signing, this means [Ed25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519), and for encryption [X25519](https://x25519.xargs.org/).

-We will first generate a master ceritification key:
+We will first generate a master ceritification key.
+The password for this guy should be very strong.
+For the subsequent subkeys we will change the password later.

 ```
 gpg --quick-generate-key 'Your Name <email@domain.com>' ed25519 cert never